 After a traffic accident in Indiana, if you've been injured and/or incurred significant vehicle damage, you might want to consider your options for holding the at-fault driver financially responsible for your losses.
-In this article, we'll discuss a few Indiana laws that could have a big impact on your case.
+In this article, we'll discuss a few state laws that could have a big impact on your case, including:

 A "statute of limitations" is a state law that puts a strictly-enforced time limit on the right to bring a lawsuit.
 These deadlines vary based on the kind of harm you suffered and/or the kind of case you want to file.

-In Indiana, as in most states, the statute of limitations that applies to most car accident lawsuits is the same as the larger one that applies to all personal injury cases where one person’s negligence is said to have caused harm to another.
+In Indiana, as in most states, the statute of limitations that applies to most car accident lawsuits is the same as the larger one that applies to all personal injury cases where one person's negligence is said to have caused harm to another.
 Specifically, Indiana Code section 34-11-2-4 gives you two years to ask the state courts for a civil remedy for any personal injury or for any damage to your personal property.
-In the context of a car accident, that means if anyone was hurt in the crash -- whether a driver, passenger, motorcycle rider, bicyclist, or pedestrian -- or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
+In the context of a car accident, that means if anyone was hurt in the—whether a driver, passenger, motorcyclist, bicyclist, electric scooter rider, or pedestrian—or had their vehicle or other personal property damaged, they must get their lawsuit filed against any potential defendant within two years.
 The clock starts running on the date of the accident.

 So, what happens if the statute of limitations deadline has passed, and you try to file your car accident lawsuit anyway?
 In that situation, the defendant (that's the person you're trying to sue) will point out the passage of the deadline in a motion to dismiss, and any Indiana court will almost certainly grant the dismissal (unless some rare exception acts to extend the deadline).
 That's why it's crucial to understand the statute of limitations and how it applies to your situation.